This is my detailed review of the LG Gram 16 series, a

 The hot-air exhaust is placed in between the hinges and under the screen, and the hinge is designed so that it sends most of the hot air to the back of the laptop and away from the user.
 Still, some of the air still gets pushed into the screen, which reaches temperatures in temperatures in the mid-40s around the radiator and high 30-s on the panel, with games and other combined demanding loads.
 These are acceptable temperatures that shouldn’t affect the screen in any way, even if the design is surely not ideal.

 Everything’s fine with daily use and multitasking, with the fan keeping idle with light use and barely kicking in with multitasking, and cool internal and external temperatures.
-I also haven’t noticed any coil winning or electronic noise during my time with this unit.
+I also haven’t noticed any coil whining or electronic noise during my time with this unit.

 *Daily Use – streaming Netflix in EDGE for 30 minutes, Normal Mode, fan idle